"Construction of river channel closing structure in the Mississippi NRRA" by U.S. National Park Service , public domain

 In the middle of a bustling urban setting, this 72 mile river park offers quiet stretches for fishing, boating and canoeing, birdwatching, bicycling, and hiking.
 And there are plenty of visitor centers and trails that highlight the fascinating human history of the Mississippi River.
 This a great place to start your exploration of this important river.

 Limited metered street parking is available on nearby streets near park headquarters.
 Several parking ramps are available nearby including the Kellogg Square parking ramp.
-Visitor Centers are located in the lobby of the Science Museum of Minnesota (120 Kellogg Blvd East, St. Paul, MN) and at the Upper St. Anthony Lock and Dam (1 Portland Ave, Minneapolis, MN).
+The Mississippi River Visitor Center is located in the lobby of the Science Museum of Minnesota (120 Kellogg Blvd West, St. Paul, MN).

 Mississippi River Visitor Center